Skip to main content

 The MSC has revised the claims that accompany our ecolabel on certified products.

-The revisions have been made to ensure alignment with requirements of a new European Union (EU) law established under the European Green Deal, which will require companies' claims about sustainability to be clear and substantiated and easy for consumer to understand.
-Certification programmes such as the MSC are already well positioned to substantiate claims and set best practice for the industry.
+The revisions have been made to ensure alignment with requirements of a new European Union (EU) law established under the European Green Deal, which will require companies' claims about sustainability to be clear and substantiated and easy for consumers to understand.

 This global update to the MSC claims will impact all MSC partners who hold a licensing or marketing agreement, whether or not they operate within the EU.

 Partners who use an MSC claim on products sold within the EU will need to implement these changes by 27 September 2026 to align with the new legislation.
+These changes also apply to products already on the market, so traders should consider this when considering timelines to revise claims on pack.

 Details of the revised claims, why changes were necessary and what this means for MSC partners can be found below.